mlopatkin/andlogview/BUILDING.md

 directory into `.idea` (but not when IDEA is running).

 ### Eclipse
-**This section is out-of-date**

-Run `./gradlew eclipse`.
-Then import project into your Eclipse workspace.
+Import project into your Eclipse workspace with "File > Import... > Gradle > Existing Gradle Project".
 Annotation processing should work "out-of-the-box".
-Eclipse is still a prefered way to work with GUI because of the WindowBuilder plugin.
+Eclipse is still a preferred way to work with GUI because of the WindowBuilder plugin.

 [downloads]: https://bitbucket.org/mlopatkin/android-log-viewer/downloads/
 [idea]: https://www.jetbrains.com/idea/